Adjustment of Status Guide

 Who is Eligible for Adjustment of Status?

-Not everyone is eligible for adjustment of status, you must be eligible for a green card.
+Before applying for adjustment of status, you must be eligible for a green card.

 Green Card Through Family